ChiaraVilla/LorenziEtAl2024Modelling/README.md

 **To reproduce the figures in Section 4.2 of LorenziEtAl2024Modelling:** <br />
 - 'Plot_comparison_1D_eps.m' : file to reproduce figure 2.
 One must first run  'MICRO_SimMC_1D.m' and 'MACRO_SimPDE_1D.m' for the different values of 'epsilon' that should be plot and save the data.
 - 'Plot_comparison_2D.m' : file to reproduce figure 3.
 One must first run  'MICRO_SimMC_2D.m' and 'MACRO_SimPDE_2D.m' for the chosen value of 'epsilon' that should be plot and save the data.
-- 'Plot_stripes.m' : function to reproduce figures 4 and 5.
-This function is called from within 'MACRO_Sim_2D.m' to plot results, so just run that file with the chosen set up. <br />
+- 'Plot_stripes.m' : function to reproduce figures 4, 5, 6 and 7.
+This function is called from within 'MACRO_Sim_2D.m' and 'MACRO_Sim_2D_SIM.m' to plot results, so just run that file with the chosen set up. <br />